Summary and Aggregation

 6. Optimize performance with filters and minimal pagination

-The aggregation system is one of the most powerful features of the Finale GraphQL API, enabling sophisticated data analysis without complex client-side processing.
+The summary feature is one of the most powerful features of the Finale GraphQL API, enabling sophisticated data analysis without complex client-side processing.